Tag Archives: twitter

 CT Judicial Branch Joins Twitter!

 On December 18, 2008 I wrote “Tweet!
 Judicial Branch Website!
 Tweet! .
-In that post, I argued: The judicial branch can inform attorneys and the public of programs, changes in forms, updates in procedures, decisions, court closings and a variety of other … Continue reading
+In that post, I argued: The judicial branch can inform attorneys and the public of programs, changes in forms, updates in procedures, decisions, court closings and a variety of other information by creating a twitter feed.
+Today, my dream has been realized.
+The Connecticut Judicial … Read more

 Better Law Blog Referral Source?
 Twitter or Facebook